sipeed/sipeed_wiki/docs/soft/maixpy/en/README.md

 This project is mainly maintained by &copy;<a href="https://www.sipeed.com" style="color: #f14c42">Sipeed</a> Co.,Ltd., and accepts contributions from the open source community, For specific contributions, see [Contributor List](https://github.com/sipeed/MaixPy/graphs/contributors)

-## MaixPy document source code

-The source code of the document is hosted at [github](https://github.com/sipeed/MaixPy_DOC), if the document has typos or improvements, you can submit a PR, and the document will be updated after the PR is passed

-Note: Before editing the document, **must** look at the [document writing specification](contribute/doc_convention.md), only the modifications that conform to the document specification will be approved

 ## Feedback